fortra/nanodump/README.md

 ## Parameters

 #### --getpid
 Get PID of LSASS and leave.

-#### --pid -p < PID >
-Provide the PID of LSASS.
-If not entered, nanodump will find it dynamically.
+This is just for convenience, nanodump does not need the PID of LSASS.

 #### --write -w < path > (required for EXE)
 Where to write the dumpfile.